Liga Portuguesa Abolicionista

-Liga Portuguesa Abolicionista (English: "The Portuguese Abolitionist League"), was the Portuguese equivalent of the British Ladies National Association for the Repeal of the Contagious Diseases Acts.
+Liga Portuguesa Abolicionista (LPA) (English: "The Portuguese Abolitionist League"), was a Portuguese anti-prostitution women's organization, founded on 1 September 1926.
+It was the Portuguese equivalent of the British Ladies National Association for the Repeal of the Contagious Diseases Acts.
+It was active until 1957.

+History

+LPA was founded in 1926 by Arnaldo Brazão and Domingas Lazary do Amaral.
+LPA was a branch of the Conselho Nacional das Mulheres Portuguesas, and an associate with the International Abolitionist Federation.
+It was based in Lisbon.

-It was established in 1926 with the purpose to repeal the so-called reglementation system, which required prostitute women to registration and regular medical examination to prevent sexually transmitted infections.
+It was established with the purpose to repeal the so-called regulation system, which required prostitute women to register be and subject to regular medical examination to prevent sexually transmitted infections.

 It was a sub-group of the Conselho Nacional das Mulheres Portuguesas.
 It worked against the sexual exploitation of women and children within the sex industry, and the sexual double standards that excused it.

-It was active until 1957.
+The LPA condemned the opression of women and children under the regulation system of prostitution, and the sexual double standard that was the foundation for its toleration.
+Many well known feminists were members of the LPA, such as Adelaide Cabete, Vitória Pais Freire de Andrade, Aurora Teixeira de Castro and Angelica Viana Porto.

+LPA arranged two abolitionist congresses: in 1926 and in 1929.

+The LPA essentially achieved their goal in 1949, when a reform of the regulation system prohibited any new prostitute being registered at the brothels.
+This cut of the recruiting of new workers to the sex industry, causing it to die out (prostitution was eventually banned in 1963).
+LPA dissolved in 1957.